On a Class of Dynamical Poisson-Voronoi Tessellations: Handover Palm distribution and applications: two-speed case

 The time reversal argument also provides symmetric relations among the Palm probability measures $\E^0_{\Vcal^{(k)}_{l,r}} [f (\Hcal)]$, for pairs of values of $l\neq r, k\in \{1,2\}$.
 It is described in the forth-coming result, under a necessary condition that the function $f$ is {\em symmetric}, which we define as follows.
 Define $-\Hcal:=\sum_{i}\delta_{(-T_i, H_i)}$.
 We say that a function $f:\Omega \to \R^+$ is said to be {\em symmetric}, if $f(-\Hcal)=f(\Hcal)$. \begin{lemma} For all non-negative measurable and symmetric functions $f$

 \end{lemma} \begin{proof} Let $\Lcal_{1,2}^{(k)}$ be the point process made of the abscissas of the left most head point corresponding to handovers of type $\binom{k}{1,2}$.
-Then, there exist bijections $\tilde \beta^{(k)}_{1,2}$ between $\Vcal^{(k)}_{1,2}$ and $\Lcal^{(k)}_{1,2}$, defined similarly to $\beta^{(k)}_{1,2}$, for $k=1,2$, as in Part~(\ref{bijection-ijk}) of Lemma~\ref{lemma:vr}.
+Then, there exist bijections $\tilde \beta^{(k)}_{1,2}$ between $\Vcal^{(k)}_{1,2}$ and $\Lcal^{(k)}_{1,2}$, defined similarly to $\beta^{(k)}_{1,2}$, for $k=1,2$, as in part~(\ref{bijection-ijk}) of Lemma~\ref{lemma:vr}.
 Under the symmetry assumption on the measurable function $f$, we have the following relations:

-In both relations, the third equality can be justified through a time-reversal argument, similarly to (\ref{eq:L12-L21}, proved in the following lemma.
+In both relations, the third equality can be justified through a time-reversal argument, similarly to (\ref{eq:L12-L21}, proved in the following lemma proved in Appendix~\ref{subsection:L-betaLR}.
 This completes the proof. \end{proof} \begin{lemma} For all non-negative measurable and symmetric functions $f$, we have